Last update: January 28, 2021

 If you have any questions about health support or accommodations available at DIS, please reach out to us!

-Will I need to quarantine or be tested for COVID-19 upon arrival in Denmark or Sweden?
+Will I need to quarantine or be tested for COVID-19 upon arrival in Denmark?

-Currently, testing is required upon arrival and is widely available.
-Travelers must self-isolate between testing and receiving results; DIS will provide housing and support during this period.
-COVID-19 testing will be at no additional cost to students, and students do not need to arrive early to complete testing and self-quarantine.
+Our plan for your arrival will be based on local conditions, requirements and recommendations closer to your departure, and we will provide updates here, via email, and at a pre-departure orientation.
+Arrival COVID-19 testing will be at no additional cost to students, and students do not need to arrive early to complete testing and self-quarantine.

-No. Travel outside of Denmark (DIS Copenhagen students) or Sweden (DIS Stockholm students) is not allowed, as travel is known to contribute to spreading the virus and increasing exposure risk for you, other students, and your host community.
+No. Travel outside of Denmark is not allowed, as travel is known to contribute to spreading the virus and increasing exposure risk for you, other students, and your host community.
 Use your time abroad to connect with your local community and immerse yourself in your new home city.

 Why?
 Today, as a result of the ban on U.S. tourists in the E.U., most students won’t be able to travel to other European countries anyway.
 Even if the E.U. travel ban for U.S. citizens is lifted, DIS does not plan to change our policy against international travel during the Spring Semester 2021, because individual countries throughout Europe also have border policies changing frequently about which nationalities can/cannot enter, and who needs to quarantine upon arrival.
 The DIS policy will prevent you from getting stuck elsewhere in Europe where DIS would be unable to support you through a quarantine or illness, and will avoid any need to quarantine during DIS class weeks as a result of European travel.

 DIS also does not support international travel before or after your time at DIS.
 Should the COVID-19 situation and European travel regulations change during your semester and you choose to travel after your DIS semester, you do so without the support of DIS.